Function List

 .

-- If you are not familiar with radians, use
+- If you are unfamiliar with radians, you can use the function

 d2r(degree)